EmeraldGltchTut/Day1/JavaTut/JavaTut/README.md

 # JavaTut
-## This is the first update for the JavaTut
+## This is the first day of JavaScript
-* If afraid stay calm
+* Don't be afraid